-DGU staff and SELP project team will facilitate EM and the work of the Lead Evaluator before and during the assignment period.
+DGU staff and DHL project team will facilitate EM and the work of the Lead Evaluator before and during the assignment period.
 These TORs shall be the basis upon which compliance with assignment requirements and overall quality of services provided by the Lead Evaluator will be assessed by UNDP.
-Lead Evaluator will perform the tasks mentioned below, in coordination with the Subject Specialist, being hired for the SELP evaluation process.
+Lead Evaluator will perform the tasks mentioned below for the DHL evaluation process.
 Lead Evaluator will steer the process and be responsible for quality assurance and timely submission of final report.